 As at the front of the H3, a metallic skid plate protects the fuel tank and other underbody components at the rear of the vehicle's chassis.

 Sport utility vehicles traditionally are built on pickup truck platforms, and the Hummer H3 chassis is based on the platform of the Chevrolet Colorado and GMC Canyon mid-size pickups.
-However, only 10 percent of the pickup trucks' components carry over in the H3, and the engine and transmissions account for most of that commonality.
+However, only 10 percent of the pickup trucks' components carry over into the H3, and the engine and transmissions account for most of that commonality.
 The other thing the H3 has in common with its pickup truck cousins is that it is built on the same assembly line in Shreveport, Louisiana.

-InteriorWhile the H3 is capable of extreme off-road driving, its passenger compartment was designed and equipped for extreme on-pavement comfort.
+InteriorWhile the Hummer H3 is capable of extreme off-road driving, its passenger compartment was designed and equipped for extreme on-pavement comfort.

 Care was taken in designing the exterior to create nuances, such as the shape of the structure around the very upright windshield, to enhance both exterior aerodynamics and help keep the interior quiet at Interstate speeds.
-Special sound insulation materials and window sealing enable H3 occupants to carry on conversations without raising their voices even though the H3 we drove wore off-road tires, which have more aggressive and noise generating tread.
+Special sound insulation materials and window sealing enable H3 occupants to carry on conversations without raising their voices even though the H3 we drove wore off-road tires, which have more aggressive and noise-generating tread.

-The leather seating surfaces in our test vehicle were comfortable for highway driving yet supportive for the severe off-road conditions we encountered.
+The optional leather seating surfaces in our test vehicle were comfortable for highway driving yet supportive for the severe off-road conditions we encountered.
 Lumbar support is good and headrests are properly positioned close to back of the driver and passengers' heads.
 In addition to the standard front and side airbags in the front seats, our H3 had the optional side-curtain airbags, which enhance occupant protection in broadside crashes.